 Dr El-Baz is President of the Arab Society of Desert Research.
 He has received many honors and awards including: NASA’s Apollo Achievement Award, Exceptional Scientific Achievement Medal and Special Recognition Award; the Certificate of Merit of the World Aerospace Education Organization; and the Arab Republic of Egypt Order of Merit – First Class.
 He also received the 1989 Outstanding Achievement Award of the Egyptian American Organization, and the 1992 Award for Public Understanding of Science and Technology of the American Association for the Advancement of Science.
 He also received the 1996 Michael T Halbouty Human Needs Award of the American Association of Petroleum Geologists.

-Dr Farouk El-Baz was elected a Fellow of the IAS in 1998.
+Dr Farouk El-Baz was elected a Fellow of the Islamic World Academy of Sciences (IAS) in 1998.